Marcin-Kowalczykk/AI_PLAYGROUND/README.md

 - AI anwers the questions / classic code makes every mathematical operations
 - App is an example that not every solutions are good for AI
 - You can run scripts by type npm run start:example3 inside backend directory
+- If you use bun you can run scripts by bun example3 inside backend directory
 - You will see steps (console.logs) in terminal

 ### EXAMPLE4